jes/scamp-cpu/doc/UCODE.md

 A line in the microcde that says " # clobbers: ..." turns into an indication in the cheatsheet that that instruction clobbers the given register.
-This is only required where it can't be worked out automatically by mk-table-html, e.g. for r254.
+This is only required where it can't be worked out automatically by `mk-table-html`, e.g. for r254.

 Each microinstruction consists of several control bits, e.g.